My Worst NYC Taxi Ride

 Thus ended the worst taxi ride I’ve ever taken.
 I’ve been in cabs that drove too fast and even got rear-ended in Taiwan, but this experience was beyond the pale, and I can promise that I am never taking a yellow cab in NYC again if I can help it.

-In the morning, I submitted a complaint to the taxi commission.
-Updates to follow whenever I hear back from them.
+In the morning, I submitted a complaint to the taxi commission (TLC).
 That guy (or whoever’s taxi he was driving) is not going to get away with this!